 - includes measures to encourage and develop excellence in all countries of the European Research Area.

-- strengthens cooperation with public sector partners by joining R&I programmes and cross-border investment for the benefit of research and innovation.
+- strengthens co-operation with public sector partners by joining R&I programmes and cross-border investment that benefits R&I.

 What is Science Europe doing to achieve these aims?